haribharadwaj/syllabi/PurdueBME511_BiomedSigProc.md

-Lectures will offered via face-to-face meeting in class, synchronously via livestream (access details TBA), and asynchronously via recorded video (uploaded to Brightspace within
-$\sim$24 hours after each lecture).
-If registered for the in-person section, attendance is generally expected, but will **not** be a factor in the final grade.
+Lectures will offered via face-to-face meeting in class, synchronously via livestream (access details TBA), and asynchronously via recorded video (uploaded to Brightspace within about 24 hours after each lecture).
+If registered for the in-person section, attendance is generally expected, but will not be a factor in the final grade.
 Students should stay home and contact the [Protect Purdue Health Center](https://protect.purdue.edu) if they feel ill, have any symptoms associated with COVID-19, or suspect they may